ABaldwinHunter/Meditation-Trainer/README.md

 When they press space the following should happen:

-1. The prompt changes to “Inhale”.
+1. The prompt changes to “Inhale”
-2. A count up begins to measure the length of the inhale.
+2. A count up begins to measure the length of the inhale

 When they press space again the following should happen:

-1. The prompt changes to “Exhale”.
+1. The prompt changes to “Exhale”
-2. A count up begins to measure the length of the exhale.
+2. A count up begins to measure the length of the exhale

 This will continue until the user has completed a specified number of breath cycles.
-After the meditation ends we will display some statistics to the user about how they did.
+After the meditation ends we will display some statistics to the user about how they did

-## Releases
+## Release

 ### Release 0: Setup a route to a static page